wabbit-corp/kappa/Spec.md

 * **Record field projection:** `p.x`
 * **Method-call sugar:** `x.show`

-Resolution of `lhs.name` proceeds in this order:
+Resolution of `lhs.name` proceeds by attempting the following interpretations:

-1. **Module qualification**
+1. Module qualification
-   * If `lhs` resolves to a module alias or module path, then `lhs.name` is a qualified lookup in that module (across namespaces as appropriate to context).

-2. **Type scope selection**
+2. Type scope selection
-   * If `lhs` resolves to a type constructor `T`, then `T.name` looks up constructors and other type-scoped names exported by `T`.

-3. **Record projection**
+3. Record projection
-   * If `lhs` is a term and its type is a record type containing a field named `name`, then `lhs.name` is record projection.

-4. **Method-call sugar**
+4. Method-call sugar
-   * Otherwise, if `name` resolves to a function eligible for method sugar, then `lhs.name` desugars to `name lhs`.

-Ambiguity:
+Disambiguation rule:

+* The compiler attempts interpretations that are well-formed at the use site.
+* If exactly one interpretation is well-formed, it is chosen.
-* If more than one interpretation typechecks without additional information, it is a compile-time error unless disambiguated (e.g. by qualification, explicit type ascription, or explicit import qualifiers).
+* If more than one interpretation is well-formed, the use is ambiguous and is a compile-time error unless disambiguated (e.g. by explicit qualification/aliasing, explicit import qualifiers, or type ascription that forces a unique interpretation).

 #### 13.1.1 Method-call sugar eligibility.
 A function name is eligible for method-call sugar iff its first explicit binder is named `this`.